TapWater/TapWater-Docs/System Requirements Specification.md

 #### 4.4.2	Stimulus/Response Sequences

-The user is presumed to be registered and logged in, and have logged at least one drink.
-The user will select an icon on the main screen which will lead them to their drink history.
-Here they will see a list of all the previous drinks they have recorded as well as information regarding the size of the drink and time it was recorded.
+1. The user will select an icon on the main screen which will lead them to their drink history.
+2. User will see a list of all the previous drinks they have recorded as well as information regarding the size of the drink and time it was recorded.

 #### 4.4.3	Functional Requirements